y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Apr 08, 2023</time> Had a fruitful discussion with the design team!

 - <time>Apr 06, 2023-Apr 07, 2023</time> Finished a document and getting some ideas for EC!

 - <time>Apr 01, 2023-Apr 05, 2023</time> Lots of voting and discussions - but we're done with colour scheme.